Vintage bikes at Bicycle Heaven in Pittsburgh

 The museum is very busy with lots to see.
 Really, it’s a sensory overload of everything bicycle related possibly imaginable.
 Anyone who loves classic bikes will surely leave impressed.
 This is a museum you may need to visit more than once to take it all in.
 Despite the enormity of the collection, the bicycles are presented in an attractive manner.
 The vibe is very funky and retro with room upon room of colorful bikes and parts.

-Pictured below is the neon glow in the dark sprocket room
+I really love the neon glow in the dark sprocket room: it’s so cool and funky!

 Pee-Wee’s Big Adventure